MTstateIntroStats/IntroStatActivitiesHybrid/_book/07-LN07-1cat_theory.md

 Calculate the standardized sample proportion of Montana residents that have donated blood sometime in their life.

-* 1st calculate the standard error of the sample proportion
+* First calculate the standard error of the sample proportion assuming the null hypothesis is true

 \vspace{0.5in}